gin66/FastAccelStepper/README.md

 ### Raspberry pi pico/pico 2

 Uses the pio module.
 Pico (rp2040) offers two pios and pico 2 (rp2350) offers three pios.
 Each pio contains four state machines and every state machine can drive one stepper.
-So in theory can allocate 8 steppers for pico and 12 steppers for pico 2, but allocation tests stop with 4 resp.
-8 steppers.
+So in theory can allocate 8 steppers for pico and 12 steppers for pico 2.

-TODO: To be investigated.
-Perhaps arduino framework consumes a pio ?
+Arduino framework allocates one pio module, if not compiled for [riscv](https://github.com/earlephilhower/arduino-pico/blob/b8864711cd7801b7062c10f6b84d67f90284723b/cores/rp2040/RP2040Support.h#L206).
+Then only 4 resp.
+8 steppers are available.
+SoftwareSerial is implemented via pio, too.
+So the number of available steppers depends on the sw configuration.

 Integration with applications using pio: FastAccelStepper claims always a complete pio.
 This means all four state machines are not available for the app.
 The second pio will be claimed, when allocating a fifth stepper.
 The third - on pico 2, when allocating the nineth stepper.
 Unused state machines of a pio cannot be used, because FastAccelStepper's pio code needs 100% of the available program space (32 words - none left).